 Federal student loans are given by the federal government, and often have low interest rates.
 If you have demonstrated financial need, you may qualify for a subsidized loan, which charges no interest for the duration of your time as a student.
 If you do not demonstrate financial need or you have exhausted your subsidized loan, you can still get an unsubsidized loan, which has a fixed interest rate lower than most loans.

-Private loans come from banks or credit unions, rather than the federal government.
+Private loans come from banks, credit unions, or individuals, rather than the federal government.
 These are an option if you do not qualify for or have already used federal and Yale loans.
-Interest rates and repayment plans vary greatly depending on the institution — make sure to do your research first and find a loan with a low interest rate.
+Interest rates and repayment plans vary greatly depending on the lender — make sure to do your research first and find a loan with a low interest rate.